react-native-admob/admob/docs/docs/components/GAMBannerAd.md

 ### `onAppEvent`

 A callback that gets called when the Ad Manager specific app events occured.
-Availbale only in Ad Manager Ad.

 | Type                                 |
 | :----------------------------------- |